girlpunk/Earthlings-On-Mars-Foundation/docs/Lua.md

 It is suggested to use `state` instead of this when building a mission with Lua.

+TODO: design descision around what state Lua is allowed to manipulate.

 #### `count_value = models.PositiveIntegerField(null=True)

 The value entered by the player, when the mission type is to call back with any number.